 The Buddhist concept of Dharma has a central philosophy that all is whole and complete as it is.
 There is no accident in the entire universe.
-Even your reading this right now is not accidental, nor my writing it.
+Even your act of reading this right now is not accidental, nor my writing it.
 We are together in this grand interplay of cosmic elements.

 Most of the daily challenges we experience as human beings originate from a lack of understanding.
 Dharma is the way out of this.
 The way to cultivate refinement of the mind and uplift the human experience from ignorance and suffering, is to practice Dharma.